coletamburri2112/phys-5070-final-project-tamburri/README.md

 The polarity inversion line is determined by convolving the HMI masks associated for each flare with a Gaussian of predetermined length, then finding the major region of intersection between these and using the resulting heatmap to fit a fourth-order polynomial.
-Details of separation and elongation methods relative to the PIL are included below.
+Computational details of separation and elongation methods relative to the PIL can be seen in the code.

 Reconnection rates and ribbon areas for both positive and negative ribbons are determined, and the values corresponding to the rise phase of the flare